Murali-group/PathLinker/example/README.md

 should be interpreted as equivalent, although the output is not textually identical.

+### Running PathLinker with PageRank

+Suppose you wanted to run PathLinker on that same network, but did not have edge weights.
+PathLinker can first run PageRank to generate edge weights.
+The file `sample-in-net-noweights.txt` is identical to the first network, but lacks weights.

+To run PathLinker with PageRank on this network, use the command:
+(assuming the example directory is the working directory)

+    python ../PathLinker.py --PageRank sample-in-net-noweights.txt sample-in-nodetypes.txt

 ### Running PageRank

-To compute a PageRank on the network, use the command:
+To only compute a PageRank on the network, use the command:

     python ../PageRank.py sample-in-net.txt